garrandall/popular-music-data/tracks/nights-on-broadway-bee-gees.md

 Somehow I feel inside
 You never-ever left my side
 Make it like it was before
-Even if it takes a lifetime, takes a lifetime, ooh
+Even if it takes a lifetime, takes a lifetime, oh

 Blamin' it all (I'm blamin' it all)